-Southland is mainland New Zealand’s southernmost region, with the coldest climate.
-Māori called it Murihuku, meaning ‘the last joint of the tail’.
+Southland is mainland New Zealand’s southernmost region, with the coldest lowland climate.
+Māori called it Murihiku, meaning ‘the last joint of the tail’.

 At first, early Māori of the Waitaha tribe were based on the coast, living off seals, birds and eels.
 Later tribes to come to the region were Ngāti Māmoe and Ngāi Tahu, from further north.